input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 ```
 GENESIS_UTXO="211a00e3ac8bebb1545f4d6855c5bbe281357ad8e580d72b1385080bc21445be#0"
 ```
-where we note that we have `TxHash#TxIx`.
+where we note that we use the notation `TxHash#TxIx`.

 3. Initialising the sidechain.
-We will use `trustless-sidechain-gen-signatures` to help us generate the CLI command in order to initialize the committee.
+We will use `trustless-sidechain-gen-signatures` to help us generate the CLI command in order to initialise the committee.

 Execute the following command
 ```